 5 Boating Safety Tips

-BONUS TIP: If your boat does not have a drain plug, like some smaller fiberglass and aluminum boats, make sure to have some sort of automatic or mechanical bilge pump you can use in case you have too much water in the boat at one time.
+BONUS TIP: If your boat does not have a drain plug, like some smaller fiberglass and aluminum boats, have an automatic or mechanical bilge pump on board in case too much water gets into the boat.

 The weather can get rough fast, and being prepared or not being on the water in the first place is a good idea.